 Saint Side opened its doors in January of 2009 at the Workshop location, 22 John Street, St.Albans, Melbourne Victoria.
 Specialising in the restoration of bicycles, vintage items, collectibles, homewares, clothing and the design of its own products.

-In 2011 Saint Side opened its second and flagship location in the Melbourne Central Business District at Level 2, 15 McKillop Street, Melbourne, which closed in 2020.
+In 2011 Saint Side opened its second location in the Melbourne Central Business District at Level 2, 15 McKillop Street, Melbourne.
+Closing this store in 2020.

-Saint Side now solely operate sales and operations from the workshop in John Street.
+Saint Side now solely operate from the workshop in John Street.

 Customer Sales and Service:

-Saint Side can be engaged through a variety of streams, social media, webstore, eBay, forum, phone and its two physical locations.
+Saint Side can be engaged through a variety of streams, social media, webstore, eBay, forum, phone and physical store.

 Through these, Saint Side has dealt with thousands of customers, which can be seen via customer testimonial, referral, online feedback and more.